PostTraumaticOS/EPG-to-Trakt/README.md

 https://github.com/freearhey/epg-parser

 1. Clone above repo and copy your EPG XML into "epg-parser-master\test\data"
-2. Create a file called `epg-parser.js`, and copy/paste the code below inside, and save.
+2. Create a file called `epg-parser.js`, and copy/paste the code below inside, and save into main repo folder.
 ```import fs from 'fs'
 import parser from 'epg-parser'